clubkemp/sheets2map/README.md

 Do yourself a favor a setup <a href="https://sites.google.com/site/herosheets/validation" target="_blank">Data Validation</a>.If it were me, I would create my validation list in the validation tab (that's why it is there)!
 You can see there is already a validation list setup for Icons and Geotype. use those as examples if you need!

 ### data driven pop-ups
-Instead of writing out the pop up infor for each feature, you can have columns of data dynamically update your pop-up field in your sheet using [textjoin](https://support.google.com/docs/answer/7013992?hl=en)
+Instead of writing out the pop up information for each feature, you can have columns of data dynamically update your pop-up field in your sheet using [textjoin](https://support.google.com/docs/answer/7013992?hl=en)
 In your popup cell you would enter something like:

 `=TEXTJOIN("",TRUE,"<span>",J2,"</span>","<span>","Hours:",G2,"</span>","<span>","Amenity:",I2,"</span>","<span>","Website:",K2,"</span>","<span>","Email:",L2,"</span>","<span>","Phone:",M2,"</span>")`